cvarier/2D-Elliptic-Mesh-Generator/README.md

 A distinct feature of the elliptic mesh solver is that it <b>corrects overlapping and misplaced grid lines</b> very well.
 A detailed analysis of the quality of the resulting mesh will also be provided as part of the program output.

 ## Running the Program
-To run the pre-built jar file of this project, ensure you have Java version >= 1.8 installed and execute the following on the command line:
+To run the pre-built JAR file of this project, ensure you have Java version >= 1.8 installed and execute the following on the command line:
 `java -jar 2DEllipticMeshGenerator.jar`.
 From here, simply follow the prompts to start the generation of a mesh.
 As the solver runs, you will see a new grid frame popup for every few iterations completed.
 This allows you to see the progress of the mesh solution as it converges in real time.

 Once the mesh has been generated, you will find 4 new files in the root directory: `animatedMesh.gif`, `Initial_Grid.txt`, `Final_Grid.txt` and `Grid_Info.txt`.